 The Child and Dependent Care Credit

-The Child and Dependent Care Credit reimburses you for some of what you must pay for childcare so you can go out to work or look for work.
+The Child and Dependent Care Credit reimburses you for some of what you must pay for childcare so you can go out to work or to look for work.
 But it’s not limited to just your children.
 You’ll also qualify if you have to pay for care for a disabled adult who can’t take care of himself, even if that adult is your spouse and not your dependent.

 The whole premise behind this tax credit is that your child, spouse or dependent is incapable of self-care while you’re out earning a living.
 The IRS figures that a teenager is perfectly capable of self-care – although some parents might disagree – so this credit is therefore limited to care provided for children who are under age 13 unless they’re disabled.